raisch/joi-extender/README.md

 ## Description

-__joi-extender__ allows you to add your own "top-level" validate-able types to Joi as well as new "chainable" methods specific to our new type.
+__joi-extender__ allows you to add your own "top-level" validate-able types to Joi as well as new "chainable" methods specific to the new type.

 In other words, it allows you to add your own base validation types, just like `joi.string()`, as well as further chain-able tests specific to the newly created type, like `joi.string().regex()`.